Jy-Lau/ad_system_main/README.md

 # Introduction :fire:
 Team Blaze is a dynamic startup company founded by a team of eight passionate individuals.
 Our mission is to solve pupils' transportation problem using our expertise in autonomous driving industry with innovative software solutions.

 # Problem space :question:
-This following sections describe the problem space of our project.
+This following sections describe the problem space of our project which consists of [Question Zero](#question-zero) and [Persona](#persona) before we enter into [Solution space](#solution-space-bulb).
+This section show the journey on how we derived the problem we going to solve for autonomous shuttle in pupils' transportation.

 ## Question zero
 *How can we design and develop software solutions to detect and react accordingly on the medical emergencies happened among the pupils during their school-to-home commute with autonomous shuttle in Bamberg?*